Known for the majesty of its waterfalls, Krka National Park is one of Croatia’s most popular national parks and a must on any Croatia itinerary.

 While Croatia’s coast is legendary for its beauty, you’ll find breathtaking scenery inland as well, whether you visit Plitvice Lakes National Park or Krka National Park, or both!

-The water color is surreal, and in season, you’ll find color from wildflowers.
+The water color is surreal, and in season, you’ll find color from many varieties of wildflowers.

 The park is easy to access from cities along the Dalmatian Coast, and you can visit for the day from cities like Split, Zadar, or Sibenik, if you are short on time.

-But the park is so beautiful that if your itinerary allows, you will want to spend more time here!
+But Krka National Park is so beautiful that if your itinerary allows, you will want to spend more time here!

 Excited?
 Discover the best things to do in Krka National Park, plus our complete guide to visiting the park.